 “I am sorry to hear that you are lacking in any pleasure.
 Please, have some wine.”

 I wasn’t nearly as parched as I had implied, but I had successfully changed the focus of the conversation momentarily and bought myself a good thirty seconds or so.
-But even though I wasn’t extremely thirsty, the wine was a good way to spend those newly acquired thirty seconds.
+Even though I wasn’t extremely thirsty, the wine was a good way to spend those newly acquired thirty seconds.
 The ingredients used for wines today were genetically modified to produce the flavors and smells that would be more characteristic of wines that were very well aged.
-So every new bottle of wine, whether vintage 2450 or a newer 2552, all tasted about the same.
-They were also infused with chemicals that counteracted the deleterious effects that alcohol produced, such as dehydration, liver damage, etcetera.
-That meant that wine was good for you, quenched thirst, yet still produced the desired effect of enjoyment.
+So every new bottle of wine, whether vintage 2950 or a newer 3015, all tasted about the same.
+They were also infused with chemicals which counteracted the deleterious effects that alcohol produced, such as dehydration, liver damage, etcetera.
+This meant that wine was good for you, quenched thirst, yet still produced the desired effect of enjoyment.

 My mother had apparently been hit pretty hard by today’s events, because she didn’t even let me get in two sips of my wine before she was back on the war path for answers.
-“I would love to hear about your day, Jennifer,” she said.
+“I would love to hear about your day, Jada,” she said.

 I could have gone down the route of stonewalling mother by talking about the mundane happenings of the day.
 But we both knew that wasn’t what she was looking for, and we both knew she would persist until I opened up or blew up.
 Blowing up would have been the typical me.
-The atypical me could have chosen to open up to her, telling her all the minutia of transpirations that lead up to the incident with the organics.
+The atypical me could have chosen to open up to her, telling her all the minutia of what transpired, and everything which led up to the incident with the organics.
 I was certainly not going to do that.
-Instead, I decided to take the middle ground in an attempt to appease my mother’s curiosity, yet maintain some semblance of my dignity and privacy.
+Instead, I decided to take the middle ground in an attempt to appease my mother’s curiosity yet maintain some semblance of my dignity and privacy.

 “My day was largely uneventful.”
 I paused after this statement just long enough to elicit the beginnings of a frustrated response in my mother’s face before I continued.
 I may have chosen the middle road, but that didn’t mean I couldn’t live vicariously through an alternate version of this scenario.
-Seeing that microexpression of frustration in my mother’s face supplied me energy enough to move on with my plan.
+Seeing that micro-expression of frustration in my mother’s face supplied me energy enough to move on with my plan.
 “Well, it was uneventful, until I went to see daddy at the factory.”

-“Please tell me more, dear,” my mother said, as she attempted to look sincerely interested without letting on as to how interested she was.
+“Please tell me more, dear,” my mother said, as she attempted to look sincerely interested without letting on as to how interested she actually was.

 “When I arrived home from school today, I could not find daddy at all.
-I asked Atticus where he was, and I discovered that daddy was at his factory.
+I asked Atticus where he was and I discovered that daddy was at his factory.
 I attempted to travel to the factory via a shuttle, but the shuttles were on lockdown.
 Since I could not travel via shuttle, I decided to take the streets.”

 “Excuse me for interrupting, dear, but did you say that the shuttles were on lockdown?”